Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 In the same section, enable the instance's public endpoint.
 Do this by clicking on the (2) Yes checkbox under (1) Public accessibility.

 Scroll down to the bottom of the page and press the Continue button.
 You should now see a summary of your modifications.
 Select (1) when to apply your modifications and then click on the (2) Modify DB Instance button.
-In this particular case, we will apply our changes immediately.

 Changes might trigger downtime